LUXURYHERITAGE

 What is the difference between Burgundy and Maroon?

 Burgundy (#800020) has a stronger purple/violet undertone, inspired by Burgundy wine from France.
 Maroon (#800000) has a more distinct brown/red undertone and is darker.
-Burgundy feels more luxurious and sophisticated, while maroon appears more earthy and grounded.
+Burgundy feels more luxurious and refined, while maroon appears more earthy and grounded.

 What is the HEX code for Burgundy?

 The standard HEX code for Burgundy is #800020.
 In RGB, it's rgb(128, 0, 32), and in HSL, it's hsl(345°, 100%, 25%).
-This deep, reddish-brown shade exudes luxury, ambition, and power, making it a favorite of heritage brands and high-end fashion houses.
+This deep, reddish-brown shade carries luxury, ambition, and power, making it a favorite of heritage brands and high-end fashion houses.

 What colors go well with Burgundy?